edu05/java-katas/src/main/java/kata/mp3/README.md

 4. Refactor the code to use the Streams API

 5. MP3s normally allow you see some statistics, like how many songs per artist you have

+6. Can we do it without the null check?